Contents

 Though slightly cheaper to buy and install than the warm water alternative, from a more long-term point of view, electrical systems are thought to be more expensive to run and are not recommended for heating large areas.

-Does the floor covering matter?
+Does the floor covering matter for underfloor heating?

 Another good question.